 - 737.1 Legal restrictions: Affordable units shall be rented or sold subject to deed covenants, contractual agreements, and/or other mechanisms restricting the use and occupancy, rent level, and sales prices of such units to assure their affordability.
-All restrictive instruments shall be subject to review and approval by the Berlin Housing Partnership. - 737.2 The Berlin Housing Partnership shall maintain the Affordable Housing Inventory, to ensure compliance with approved plans. - 737.3 The Berlin Housing Partnership or a designated 501(c)(3) organization assigned by the Town of Berlin will be the authority that will monitor, oversee and administer the details for all resale of any affordable units created under this Bylaw.
+All restrictive instruments shall be subject to review and approval by the Berlin Housing Partnership. - 737.2 The Berlin Housing Partnership shall maintain the Affordable Housing Inventory, to ensure compliance with approved plans.

+737.3 The Be Berlin w any affo erlin Housing Partnership vill be the authority that v ordable units created und or a designated 501(c) will monitor, oversee and der this Bylaw.
+(3) organization assigned administer the details for d by the Town of or all resale of Dorlin Zanina D 1 75 May 1 201